Preventive Care And Pet Vaccinations in Bellevue, WA

 FeLV Is now considered the leading cause of death in cats.
 FeLV breaks down the cats ability to fight off infections of all kinds.
 The cat usually dies of diseases that it would normally be able to resist.
 FeLV vaccines are recommended for all outdoor cats.
 Testing for both FeLV and FIV (Feline Immunodeficiency Virus) is performed at 12 weeks old.

 Recommended every three years in adult dogs, and annually in adult cats, Rabies is now required by law in Washington State

 Rabies is a fatal infection of the nervous system that attacks all warm blooded animals including humans.
 It is a public health hazard and risk to all pet owners.
 There is no cure for rabies.
 Vaccination is your pet’s only protection.

 Your animals are more than just pets.
 They’re family.
 At Companion Animal Hospital in Bellevue, WA, we understand the importance of keeping your family and animals healthy.
 That’s why we offer the best preventative care, including pet vaccinations.
-Keep your animals happy and healthy and bring them to our pet clinic.
-Call Companion Animal Hospital in Bellevue today for more information on how we can keep your pets healthy or to schedule your next round of pet vaccinations!
+Keep your animals happy and healthy and bring them to our pet clinic for quality veterinarian services.
+Contact Companion Animal Hospital in Bellevue today for more information on how we can keep your pets healthy or to schedule your next round of pet vaccinations!